 The supplied text strings may contain any of the escape sequences described in Escape Sequences.
 Only the first non blank line of the prompt will be displayed.

-The statement supports additional configurability which is documented in Common Prompt Statement Functionality.
+The statement supports additional configurability which is documented in Advanced Prompt Statement Functionality.
 These settings can be configured by clicking on small button with the gear icon.

 You can elect to issue a beep with the prompt.